Sharon Davies: Storylines

 When Lucy Robinson (Sasha Close) returns from boarding school, she develops a crush on Nick.
 After seeing Lucy flirting with Nick, Sharon pushes her into the pond outside the Lassiter's complex.
-The two girls became enemies for a time, until they are asked to make up by their guardians.
+The two girls become enemies, until they are asked to make up by their guardians.
 Edith rents her house to Hilary Robinson (Anne Scott-Pendlebury) and her son, Matt Robinson (Ashley Paske).
 Not long after, Sharon becomes obsessed about her weight and she stops eating for a long time.
-One day while cleaning the pool, she falls face down into the water and is rescued by Matt and Hilary.
+Later, while cleaning the pool, Sharon falls face down into the water and is rescued by Matt and Hilary.
 Sharon is reassured over her weight and she starts eating regularly again.

 Sharon decides to spend all her time at the beach, but she does not use the right sun protection and suffers from heat stroke.
 She then starts to think of other ways to get tanned.
 She puts on some tan lotion, straightens her hair and wears Bronwyn's best dress to impress a surfer.
 Sharon begins seeing a different guy every week and she only stops when she is called names at school.
 Bronwyn goes to New Zealand to be with Henry Ramsay (Craig McLachlan), leaving Sharon devastated.
 She moves in with the Bishops, but later decides to move to New Zealand to live with her sister.

 32 years later, Sharon sends a video message to Melanie Pearson congratulating her on her wedding to Toadfish Rebecchi (Ryan Moloney).
+Two years later, Toadie's daughter, Nell, contacts Sharon to find Melanie's whereabouts following her disappearance one year after the wedding.
+Sharon reassures her that Melanie is safe and later reveals Melanie's address to a concerned Jane.
+While leaving The 82, Sharon bumps into Eden Shaw (Costa D'Angelo), who has been hiding Melanie's secret of manslaughter against Krista Sinclair (Majella Davis), and Sharon warns Melanie that he is in town.